jjindrich/jjazure-web-dotnetcore/README.md

 ```

 ## Build and deploy web site
 You can open project in Visual Studio Code or Visual Studio 2017.
-Project has Docker support files - Dockerbuild and Compose.
+Visual Studio 2017 - project has Docker support files - Dockerbuild and Compose.

 ### Visual Studio 2017
 Simply select Publish from context menu.
 Two options: